dorukucak/voteAndSort/README.md

-# Simple case app that lists and sorts entries.
+# Simple app that lists and sorts entries.

 This app lets the user enter and sort entries based on a number of parameters